lxtGH/DecoupleSegNets/README.md

+## DecoupleSegNets are also verified to handle the segmentation cases where the boundaries are important for the task.
+We will release the related code and paper once.

 # DecoupleSegNets
 This repo contains the the implementation of Our ECCV-2020 work: Improving Semantic Segmentation via Decoupled Body and Edge Supervision.